elasticio/odata-component/README.md

 Given a field and a field value that matches exactly one record, find that matching record.

 There are three configuration drop downs:
 * **Object Type to Lookup**: All types of objects programmatically detectable are covered.
-This dro pdown when opened will produce a list of all object types on the system.
+This drop down when opened will produce a list of all object types on the system.
 * **Name of Field to Match**: Select a field to compare against.
-Currently, this will return a list of all fields on the object.
+Currently, this will return a list of all fields on the object selected in the `Object Type to Lookup` dropdown.
 * **Allow Empty Criteria**: Should the lookup operation be skipped (i.e. this component becomes a No-op which emits the empty message) if all criteria are empty?

 ### Technical Notes